JamesNK/BookOfDotNetOSS/docs/get-started.md

 ## Packaging and publishing

 1. [Create a NuGet package](./nuget.md).
-NuGet is the primary way developers use open source libraries.
+NuGet is the primary way developers discover and acquired open source libraries.

 2. Enable [SourceLink debugging](./sourcelink.md) for your package.